Vilasi/pndc-homegrown-initiative/README.md

-# The Penn-Northwest Homegrown Initiative's: Homegrown Mercer County Website
+# The Penn-Northwest Homegrown Initiative's: Homegrown Mercer County

 The Penn-Northwest Homegrown Initiative is a local nonprofit dedicated to improving the lives of people in Western Pennsylvanian community of Mercer County.
 This project is their website - the main functionality of which is helping people find work, homes, schools, activities, and community in the area.